 My chicken Stroganoff recipe makes the best chicken Stroganoff.
 It’s incredibly rich and creamy, redolent of spices, slightly tangy and loaded with umami due to the addition of Worcestershire sauce, which was added to beef Stroganoff in the Russian restaurants in Shanghai and Harbin in China in the early 20th century.

-My chicken Stroganoff recipe makes a Stroganoff that’s just as creamy and earthy, but it’s even spicier that my beef Stroganoff – and by that, I mean richly spiced, not spicy-hot.
+My chicken Stroganoff recipe makes a Stroganoff that’s just as creamy and earthy, but even spicier than my beef Stroganoff – and by that, I mean richly spiced, not spicy-hot.
 Another element that sets apart this chicken Stroganoff recipe is umami, that intense savouriness that distinguishes the Asian flavours I’ve incorporated into this recipe.

 Chicken Stroganoff Recipe for a Richly Spiced Asian Inspired Style of Stroganoff